-Members of the club join a number of informal cruises in company over the season including a much enjoyed day trip to Erith Yacht Club and back, enjoying the hospitality at Erith over lunch.
-Such events are very sociable as well as being excellent opportunities to gain experience on the river.
-The club organises an ever popular annual East Coast cruise - more detail below.

-Members of the club join a number of informal cruises in company over the season, such as day trips to Erith Yacht Club and back, enjoying the hospitality at Erith over lunch.
-Such events are very sociable as well as being excellent opportunities to gain experience on the river.
-The club organises an ever popular annual East Coast cruise - more detail below.

-We do encourage active sailing members who will join in and participate in the club.
-If you live in London, and fancy a convenient place to base your boat, pay us a visit.

-We do encourage active sailing members who will join in and participate in the club.
-If you live in London, and fancy a convenient place to base your boat, pay us a visit.
+We have a friendly relationship with the other clubs on the Thames, and there are also inter-club racing events, regattas and open races at other clubs on the Thames and Medway.

+Line 64:

+Export: 03.05.2024

+Line 64:

 The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
 It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.

-[[Media:ByronHandicaps.xlsx|Current handicap data for the fleet]] ([[:File:ByronHandicaps.xlsx|view history]])

-==The East Coast Cruise==

 The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
-It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.

-[[Media:ByronHandicaps_2021.xlsx|Current handicap data for the fleet]] ([[:File:ByronHandicaps_2021.xlsx|view history]])

-==The East Coast Cruise==
+It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker. [[Media:ByronHandicaps.xlsx Current handicap data for the fleet]] ([[:File:ByronHandicaps.xlsx view history]]) + [[Media:ByronHandicaps_2021.xlsx Current handicap data for the fleet]] ([[:File:ByronHandicaps_2021.xlsx view history]]) ==The East Coast Cruise== ==The Fast Coast Cruise==